 How to start writing an essay with kids

 Writing an article for kids does not have to be extended.
 A matter of 5 sentences as a starter is enough.
 To get them started to write and love writing more, here are a few quick tips to help them.

-- Explain what main idea and topic sentences are.
-To explain these concepts to kids could be challenging, but this is possible provided that you give them clear directions and clear expectations.
+- Explain what the main idea and topic sentences are.
+Explaining these concepts to kids could be challenging, but this is possible if you give them clear directions and expectations.

 - Show the kids how an essay is outlined.
-It is where you show the kids the outline and the parts, wherein the main idea is always followed by the supporting ideas.
+It is where you show the kids the outline and the parts, wherein the supporting ideas always follow the main idea.
 Also, it is essential to make them understand the difference between the main idea and the supporting idea.
 You can provide worksheets for this matter.

 - Give and show examples.
 You can provide them with a short example and let them identify the parts.
 Afterward, allow them to write on their own in an outline format.
 Don’t expect that they will know it already in the first draft.
 It can be developed through constant practice.

 - Allow the kids to write their first draft.
 To make it engaging to your kid, have them write in their favorite notebook or create a diary so that you can see their progress as they write.
 In correcting your kid’s writing, never use a red pen.
 You can note down some mistakes they encounter and use it for another session of teaching essay writing to your kid.
 Once they have corrected themselves from previous errors, you can move on to another topic or technique that can be useful to your kid in writing an essay.
 In teaching your kids how to write an essay, you don’t have to rush them.
 Teaching them the basics of writing an essay is enough.
 Let them explore on their own because the more they write, whether it’s for school requirements or self-expression, they will eventually improve.